Forcecario72/Forcecario72.github.io/README.md

 For the Algorithms and Data Structures enhancement, I selected the [Thermostat.py](CS-350-Emerging-Sys-Arch-and-Tech-Artifact/Thermostat_original.py) file from CS-350.

 And for the Databases enhancement, I selected the [AnimalShelterCRUD.py](CS-340-Client-Server-Development-Artifact/AnimalShelterCRUD_original.py) file from CS-340.
+This is a supporting file for the Project Two Dashboard, so the narratives for the first and third enhancements have been linked.

 ## Enhamcements
 ### Thermostat.py